kevquirk/fuckedweb/index.md

 * Get the fuck off Facebook.
 That shit is a cancer.
 * Look for decentralised alternatives, like [Mastodon](https://joinmastodon.org).
 * [Break your dopamine addiction](https://sitn.hms.harvard.edu/flash/2018/dopamine-smartphones-battle-time/) and turn off **all** notifications from social media.
-This way you check it when you want to, rather then when it tells you to.
+This way you check it when you want to, than when it tells you to.
 * Familiarise yourself with [POSSE](https://indieweb.org/POSSE) and make your site the single source of truth for all your online content.

 ## Discovering Web 1.0 content in a Web 2.0 world